ThatFatPat/CyberChallenge0x03/README.md

 Let's parse the arguments.

-* `$a0` is again refercing memory inside the `.rodata` section, and we can use the string table we've constructed to find that it is in fact referecing the string `"%10s"`, which makes sense as it is indeed a format string, taking a 10-character string.
+* `$a0` is again refercing memory inside the `.rodata` section, and we can use the string table we've constructed to find that it is in fact referecing the string `"%10s"`, which makes sense as it is indeed a format string, taking a 10-character (maximum) string.
 * `$a1` is pointed at `$s8+36`, which is equivelant to `$sp+36`.
 From the signature of `scanf` we can tell that this is in fact the address to which our string will be saved.

 From this piece of code, we've learned that the C implementation most likely includes the following lines: